Luv (group)

-LUV (/ko/) was a short-lived K-pop girl group founded by SidusHQ, consisting of Jo Eun-byul, Jeon Hye-bin, and Oh Haet-nim, who would later change her name to Oh Yeon-seo.
+LUV was a short-lived K-pop girl group founded by SidusHQ, consisting of Jo Eun-byul, Jeon Hye-bin, and Oh Haet-nim, who would later change her name to Oh Yeon-seo.
 As stated by LUV in an interview, LUV stands for "Love your Voice", stating that everyone should love themselves and their strengths and flaws in their hearts.

 Biography

 2002: Debut

 They were first featured on JTL's "A Better Day" as the female singers on the song.
 Shortly thereafter, they debuted with "Orange Girl", which was very popular, as it was performed numerous times.
 They released their second single, "I Still Believe in You", with an accompanying music video soon thereafter.
 Their first album, Story, was released on May 15, 2002.
 Sometime in August, LUV promoted "Tears" from the same album and performed it at a military concert along with groups such as S.E.S. and Fin.K.L.
 They were credited as having massive potential, and were compared numerous times to S.E.S.